twangodev/cca/docs/economics/notes/chapter-3.md

 !!! warning
     While this system can achieve goals like equity or security more readily, it often lacks the efficiency and innovation driven by competition in market economies.

+    Command economies are often associated with socialism or communism, where the government owns the means of production and controls economic activities.

+??? example "Opportunity Cost for high school students waiting for Food"
+    For example, let's say that a high school student is waiting in line for food.
+The opportunity cost of waiting in line is the time that could have been spent studying or playing sports.
+The opportunity cost of studying is the time that could have been spent waiting in line for food.

 ### Market Economies: Driven by Supply and Demand
 Market economies are primarily driven by individual choices and market forces.